HenryTabima/node-instagram-bot/README.md

 # **Node Instagram Bot**

-this scrpit is to schedule [InstyPy](https://github.com/timgrossmann/InstaPy) scripts
+this script is to schedule [InstyPy](https://github.com/timgrossmann/InstaPy) scripts

 ## **Use**
 First, Download [InstyPy](https://github.com/timgrossmann/InstaPy) and this repository